- What is Transfection?

 Altogen Biosystems is a life sciences company dedicated to the development, marketing and manufacture of cell type specific transfection reagents.
 Efficient delivery of DNA, RNA, and siRNA enabled by advanced formulation of reagents and peculiar design of protocols.
 Altogen Biosystems offers a complete transfection system for a broad range of cell lines.
 All reagents are functionally tested to be highly reproducible, serum compatible, induce low toxicity, and can be used for co-transfection experiments, and high throughput applications.

 Transfection Services by Altogen Labs CRO:

-Altogen Labs provides specialized biotechnology and pharmaceutical services, including generation of stable cell lines, RNA interference (RNAi) services, pharmacology and toxicology testing: IC-50, assay development, siRNA library screening and transfection services, liposome encapsulation, cell banking and cryopreservation services.
+Altogen Labs provides specialized biotechnology and pharmaceutical services, including generation of stable cell lines, RNA interference (RNAi) services, pharmacology and toxicology testing: over 50 validated xenograft models (NOD/SCID), assay development (RT-PCR, automated Western Blot, ELISA), IC-50, siRNA library screening and transfection services, liposome encapsulation, cell banking/cryopreservation, and many more biology contract research (CRO) and pre-clinical research services.